 Practical hunger is always important for busy dancers- this involves a flexible eating routine that includes about 3 meals and a minimum of 2 snacks throughout the day.
 Aiming to save calories or compensate for candy will drive your likelihood of “over”-doing it.
 Especially on Halloween and the surrounding days and weeks when candy is in abundance, keep nourishing your body with regular meals and snacks.
 This isn’t to “crowd out” opportunities to eat candy, but rather, to enable you to enjoy candy without it being for the purpose of making up for a calorie deficit.
 At this moment, you can evaluate internal cues of satisfaction and fullness.

 Wellness culture pathologizes overeating and normalizes food restriction and restraint.
 Rather than holding yourself to willpower, be confident that you can enjoy these options tomorrow, the next day, the day after that, and so on.
 And even so, realize that “over”-eating is a normal human experience; especially around the holidays when we’re enjoying celebratory experiences that only come once a year.
 Since candy is technically available all year round, if you’re struggling to self-regulate, then it could be a sign that candy needs to make its way into your meal plans more often.

 Now that you’re ready to enjoy your candy, remember that there’s no “good” nor “bad” food.
-Restricting your most pleasurable options will result in a vicious cycle of restricting/overeating.
-Embrace the fact that candy is fun and yummy.
-After all, humans are wired to prefer sweet flavors.
-Enjoy every bite, savor it as part of a nourishing and mindful experience, and move on when you’re comfortably satisfied.
+This includes candy Restricting your most pleasurable options will result in a vicious cycle of feeling super in control around candy only to eventually feel super out-of-control around candy.
+Embrace the fact that candy is fun and as with all Holidays, Halloween can bring joy and celebration into your life.
+Harboring a restrictive mindset towards food will only lead to a sad holiday!